David Stremme

-David Andrew Stremme (born June 19, 1977) is an American professional stock car racing driver.
+David Andrew Stremme (born June 19, 1977) is an American professional stock car racing driver and race car builder.

 Early career

 Stremme was born in South Bend, Indiana.
-His racing roots can be traced back to Midwestern short track racing, where he followed in the footsteps originally cast by his Great Uncle in the 1950s.
-Stremme's first stock car victory came in the early 1990s at New Paris Speedway, while behind the wheel of his mother's street stock ride.
-Once track officials realized that he was only 15 years old however, he was forced to temporarily give up driving.
+His racing roots can be traced back to Midwestern short track racing, where he followed in the footsteps originally cast by his great-uncle in the 1950s.
+Stremme's father, mother, and brother also raced before him.
+His first stock car victory came in the early 1990s at New Paris Speedway, behind the wheel of his mother's street stock ride.
+Once track officials realized that he was only fifteen years old however, he was forced to temporarily give up driving.

-Once he reached legal driving age, Stremme moved to the Midwestern short tracks scene.
-David is an avid race car builder and has a great understanding of the cars he races.
-Being part of a racing family (father, mother, and brother) racing is his life.
+Once he reached legal driving age, Stremme returned to the Midwestern short track scene.
 During his career, he earned 24 feature wins, two Rookie of the Year titles and two track championships in just four years.
 From the local tracks, Stremme became a winner in the Kendall Late Model Series and soon joined American Speed Association (ASA), where he was named the 2002 ASA Rookie of the Year.

-During 1998, 1999, and 2000, Stremme raced for the ISES Performance Group, Inc. The team was made up of Stremme's racing friends and sponsored by Industrial Safety and Environmental Services, Inc. New cars were purchased and Stremme initiated alliances with top suppliers of engines, chassis, and shock manufacturers.
+During 1998, 1999, and 2000, Stremme raced for ISES Performance Group, Inc. The team was made up of Stremme's racing friends and sponsored by Industrial Safety and Environmental Services, Inc. The team purchased new cars, and Stremme initiated alliances with top suppliers of engines, chassis, and shock manufacturers.
+Stremme's experience building race cars gave him a greater understanding of their performance, which proved an advantage for a young racer.